jenkinsci/scriptcs-plugin/README.md

 ScriptCS plugin
 ===============

-ScriptCS lets you use C# as a scripting langugae.
+ScriptCS lets you use C# as a scripting language.
 More information and tutorials can be found at http://scriptcs.net/

 Configuration
 =============